openSUSE/squinnie/Readme.md

-Hamster
+Squinnie
 =======

-This is Hamster, a security oriented system scanning utility for Linux systems.
+This is Squinnie, a security oriented system scanning utility for Linux systems.
 It is a terminal program that collects relevant low level system data from a local machine, remote host or SUSE Cloud instance.
 The collected data is cached in an application specific format on disk and can be analysed and viewed according to command line parameters.

-The purpose of Hamster is to:
+The purpose of Squinnie is to:

 - identify possible security issues by inspecting privileges of running processes, opened file descriptors, files on disk etc.